Yaya-Cout/Nwagyu/src/reference/tutorial/1-create.md

 You are now back to the point before the `git add`.

-If you want to only commit some parts of a file, use `git add -p` (if you don't specify a filename, it will go though all the files of your project)
+If you want to only commit some parts of a file, use `git add -p` (if you don't specify a filename, it will go through all the files of your project)

 ```bash
 git add -p Makefile
 ```

-It will shows the diff for each change, which you can add using "y" or ignore using "n"
+It will show the diff for each change, which you can add using "y" or ignore using "n"
 :::